nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 - If there are no ```XXXX```  - mark of a clash - proceed to write the lesssons into ```timeTable```: <br>
 &nbsp;&nbsp; &nbsp;&nbsp; (a) Upper boarder of each lesson is written. <br>
 &nbsp;&nbsp; &nbsp;&nbsp; (b) Module code is written in ```timeTable```. <br>
-&nbsp;&nbsp; &nbsp;&nbsp; (c) Depending on the height of the box of lessons, those with 1 hour or less have to squeeze the lower boarder with the lesson type together.
-Otherwise, write normal lower boarder and lesson type in ```timeTable```. <br>
+&nbsp;&nbsp; &nbsp;&nbsp; (c) Depending on the height of the box of lessons, those with 1 hour or less have to squeeze the module code with the lesson type together.
+Otherwise, write module code and lesson type below in ```timeTable```. <br>

 - ```timeTable``` is converted into strings for output.
 - Module codes which clashes from ```clashedModCodeList``` is appended at the end of the output string